 When you’re on the cutting edge of fashion, you have to move fast.
 That’s why AllSaints implemented G Suite not just at headquarters, but in all its factories, stores and offices around the globe.
 Now, every employee has instant access to all the company’s latest information at all times.

 If you want to keep your entire organization in sync, you can publish all your internal news, executive blog posts, project schedules, product documents, local and store-wide promotions, online forms and training content to a single Google Site.
 It’s a one-stop destination for important information that any employee (or a select group) can access anytime, from any device.

 Our business is collaborative, driven by experimentation—and we need tools that can keep up with us.
 For us, that’s Google.

 10. Recruit, interview and onboard workers quickly

 The popular fresh food retailer EAT works hard to create a great experience not just for its customers, but also for its employees.
 For example, the company’s HR department uses Google Sites to give staff an easy-to-use website where they can find all the training and support materials they need in one place.

 When employee turnover is high, shortening the recruiting and onboarding process can really impact the bottom line.
-Your company can use Google Apps for every HR process starting with employee recruitment.
+Your company can use G Suite for every HR process starting with employee recruitment.
 After interested candidates apply using Google Forms, you can interview them from anywhere in the world using Google Hangouts video conferencing.
 Then, streamline the onboarding process by using a Google Sites website for one-stop access to new employee checklists, tasks and training materials.